 The Behavior Workshop eCourse teaches you and your child everything you need to end the chaos and reconnect with your child, including:

 - Assessing Behaviors and Modifying (Complete with observation checklists and forms)

 - Implementing Proven Strategies, Phrases, and Techniques (Includes games for kids and hands-on activities to play together)

 - Calming Tools and Resources (tons of printable visual tools and games)

-This FREE Email Series ends May 26th, so don’t miss out!
+This FREE Email Series ends November 14th and won’t be available for another 6 months, so don’t miss out!
 CLICK HERE for the Behavior Workshop.